 Largest Stadium: Michigan Stadium, Ann Arbor

-With a capacity of 109,901 the University of Michigan Wolverines take the cake for the largest college football stadium.
+With a capacity of 107,601 the University of Michigan Wolverines stadium takes the cake for the largest college football stadium.
+It is also the second largest stadium in the world!
+Only North Korea's May Day Stadium is larger, with a capacity of 114,000 people.
 To put that in comparison, the largest NFL stadium is only 82,500 - the home of the New York Giants and New York Jets, and it is only a few thousand short of being able to hold the entire city of Ann Arbor (population 117,025).

 Best Food: Texas vs. Oklahoma - Red River Shootout